mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 Origin precedence always beats selector specificity.
 If an element property is styled with a normal style declaration in multiple stylesheet origins, the author style sheet will override the redundant normal properties declared in a user agent stylesheet.
 Every.
 Single.
 Time.
 If the style is important, the user agent stylesheet wins.
 Every.
 Single.
 Time.
 Cascade origin precedence ensures there are no specificity conflicts between origins.

-One last thing to note before moving on: order of appearance, or _proximity_ only becomes relevant when the competing declarations in the origin and layer having precedence have the same specificity.
+One last thing to note before moving on: order of appearance, or _proximity_ only becomes relevant when the competing declarations in the origin having precedence have the same specificity.

 We now understand “cascade origin precedence,” but what is “cascade layer precedence”?
 We will answer that question by addressing what cascade layers are, how they are ordered, and how styles are assigned to cascade layers.
 We'll cover regular layers, nested layers, and anonymous layers.
 Let's first discuss what cascade layers are and what issues they solve.

 ## The what and why of cascade layers

-Similar to how we have origin priority from three sources – user, user-agent, and developer – cascade layers enable us to create sub-origins, called layers, within any of those origins.
+Similar to how we have six priority origin buckets for normal and important styles from three sources – user, user-agent, and developer – cascade layers enable us to create sub-origins, called cascade layers, within any of those origins.

+Within each of the six origin buckets there can be multiple cascade layers.
+The [order of layer creation]() matters.
+In normal origin buckets, layers are sorted in the order of each layer's creation.
+The order of precedence is from first layer created to last, followed by unlayered normal styles.
+This order is inverted for important styles; with all unlayered important styles being in an implicit layer having precedence over all non-transitioning normal styles, but with the lower precedence than any important layered styles.
+The important styles in earlier declared layers having precedence over important styles in subsequently declared layers within the same origin. .

 For the rest of this tutorial, we will limit our discussion to author styles, but realize layers can also exist in user and user-agent stylesheets.

 Large code bases can have styles coming from multiple teams, component libraries, frameworks, and 3rd parties.
-No matter how many stylesheets are applied, all the styles are in a single origin: _author_ style sheets.
+No matter how many stylesheets are included, all these styles cascade together in a single origin: the _author_ style sheet.
 This can create problems.

-Different teams may have different methodologies; one may have a best practice of reducing specificity, such as BEM which encourages single class selectors, while another may have a standard of including an `id` in each selector.
+Different teams may have different methodologies; one may have a best practice of reducing specificity, while another may have a standard of including an `id` in each selector.

 Specificity conflicts can escalate quickly.
 An engineer may create a “quick fix” by adding an `!important` flag.
-This may initially may feel like a fast or easy solution, but it often just moves the specificity war from normal to important declarations.
+While this may feel like a easy solution, it often just moves the specificity war from normal to important declarations.

-In the same way that cascade origins provide a balance of power between user and author styles, cascade layers provide a structured way to organize and balance concerns within a single origin: each layer with an origin is like a sub-origin.
-Cascade layers enable the prioritizing of entire stylesheets over other stylesheets, without having to worry about specificity between these sub-origins.
+In the same way that cascade origins provide a balance of power between user and author styles, cascade layers provide a structured way to organize and balance concerns within a single origin: each layer in an origin is like a sub-origin.

-Just like origin precedene, layer precedence always beats selector specificity.
-Styles in layers with precedence "win" over layers with less precedence just like styles in origins with precedence "win" over origins with less precedence; selector specificity in a losing layer is irrelevant just as selector specificity in a losing origin is.
-Specificity is still applied to competing property values within each layer (or nested layer), but there are no specificity concerns between layers as only the highest-priority layer for each property is considered.

 A layer can be created for each team, component, and 3rd party, with style precedence based on layer order.

 Rules within a layer cascade together, without competing with style rules outside the layer.
-Only the styles from the layer with precedence have their selector specificity compared.
+Cascade layers enable the prioritizing of entire stylesheets over other stylesheets, without having to worry about specificity between these sub-origins.

+Layer precedence always beats selector specificity.
+Styles in layers with precedence "win" over layers with less precedence.
+The specificity of a selector in a losing layer is irrelevant.
+Specificity still matters for competing property values within a layer, but there are no specificity concerns between layers as only the highest-priority layer for each property is considered.

 Cascade layers also allow for nested layers.
 This serves two main purposes.
 Within each layer, a team can create nested layers.
-Not only can you put a component library into a separate layer creating an additional origin obliterating any need for specificity wars, but the component team can include each component in separate nested sub-layer.
+Not only can you put a component library into a separate layer creating an additional origin obliterating any need for specificity wars, but the component team can include each component in separate nested sub-layers.
 The ability to nest layers is very useful for component library, framework, and third party widget developers.
 The ability to nest layers also removes the worry of conflicting layer names.
 We'll cover this in the nested layer section.

 From the specification, “Authors can create layers to represent element defaults, third-party libraries, themes, components, overrides, and other styling concerns—and are able to re-order the cascade of layers in an explicit way, without altering selectors or specificity within each layer, or relying on order of appearance to resolve conflicts across layers.”